-Mostly the domestic market maize prices dropped by Rs.20-30 per quintal due to lack of demand from the exporters.
+The domestic market maize prices dropped by Rs.20-30 per quintal due to lack of demand from the exporters.
 The bigger Poultry players like Suguna/VHL/Shanti Feeds who were buying from Bihar @ Rs.1330/quintal by rake have started indicating price of Rs.1290 per quintal.

 Karnataka spot was being quoted at Rs.1200 - Rs.1220 per quintal which comes to Rs.1350 - 1360 per quintal Chennai deliveries.
 The Andhra Pradesh maize price scenario also remained same as Karnataka markets.
-However export demand was weak at these levels and not interested to buy above Rs.1320 - 1330 per quintal Chennai delivery.
+However export demand was weak at these levels and no one showed interest in buying at Rs.1320 - 1330 per quintal Chennai delivery.